NCronJob-Dev/NCronJob/docs/features/conditional-job-scheduling.md

 ### Multiple Conditions (AND Logic)

-Combine multiple conditions—all must be true for execution:
+Combine multiple conditions - all must be true for execution:

 ```csharp
 builder.Services.AddNCronJob(options =>